Smooth-Butter/RestartOnMiss/README.md

 ## Final notes

 If you encounter any bugs or unexpected behaviors other than the beatleader/misscounter quirk please either open an issue here or dm me on discord @ smoothbutter :thumbsup:

-If you'd like to contribute I welcome you to do so, feel free to open an issue or a pr!
+If you'd like to contribute I welcome you to do so, feel free to open an issue or a PR!